Have you found that stress or mood swings drive you to unintentionally stir up drama—in a way that only you can?

-Through an understanding of the Enneagram, you can learn about your personality type’s traits and behavior patterns in general and then develop awareness around your own unique expression of those traits.
+Through an understanding of the Enneagram, you can learn about your personality type’s traits and behavior patterns as a parent in general and then develop awareness around your own unique expression of those traits.

 More importantly, you begin to understand what exactly motivates you to do and think what you do.

 So you can be a better partner and a better parent.

 How is it helpful to know what your personality type does and why?

 Once you are aware of your motivation, and how it unconsciously drives you to behave and think a certain way, you can more objectively discern when it is useful to engage certain traits and when it is not.

 EXAMPLE: For instance, if you know that your personality is one that wants peace and harmony above all else and tends to withdraw rather than argue when feeling pushed to do something you are not ready to do, you can choose, in the moment, whether withdrawal will be effective in a particular situation.